Ozone as a Sanitizer in CIP Systems

 The use of ozone sanitation in Clean-In-Place (CIP) systems offers many advantages to the beverage and food industries.
-Ozone is an environmentally friendly disinfectant that leaves no residual or by-products after the disinfecting process.
-Ozone is also a safe sanitizer with no need for chemical storage, handling, or related safety issues.
-The use of ozone may eliminate the need of some hot water cycles, reducing the amount of water used, and the energy costs associated with hot water.
-These costs savings in conjunction with chemical savings have made ozone a cost saving measure in some applications.
+Ozone is an environmentally-friendly disinfectant that leaves no residual or by-products after the disinfecting process.
+Ozone is also a safe sanitizer with no need for chemical storage, handling or related safety issues.
+The use of ozone may eliminate the need for some hot water cycles, reducing the amount of water used and the energy costs associated with hot water.
+These costs savings, in conjunction with chemical savings, have made ozone a cost saving measure in some applications.

-Ozone has been used extensively in the beverage industry for disinfection of the product, bottles, and fillers.
-The use of ozone in this industry has been widespread since the FDA gave ozone GRAS approval in November 1892 (21 CFR 184.1563).
-The use of ozone as a surface sanitizer, and for direct contact with food, has also grown more recently.
+Ozone has been used extensively in the beverage industry for disinfection of the product, bottles and fillers.
+The use of ozone in this industry has been widespread since the FDA gave ozone GRAS approval in November 1992 (21 CFR 184.1563).
+The use of ozone as a surface sanitizer and for direct contact with food, has also grown.
 In 2001, ozone was given a GRAS approval for direct contact with all meat and poultry products (FSIS Directive 7120.1).

 The use of ozone in the beverage industry can be attributed to process and downtime improvements more than cost savings.
 In the wine and beer industries, ozone is very attractive due to the sensitive nature of the final products.
 Ozone is very attractive as there is no residual left behind by the sanitation process to alter the flavor of the wine or beer.

 The journal of the International Ozone Association published a paper on ozone use for CIP systems in the wine industry.
 This paper can be viewed and purchased here.